Richie314/McDonaldScheduler/README.md

 Keeps the stations in groups (based on the produced type) and an index for each group.

-At every scheduler of a task, the station currently pointed by the index is chosen, while the index itself is atomically incremented.
+At every schedule of a task, the station currently pointed by the index is chosen, while the index itself is atomically incremented.